ErikFortune/fgv/libraries/ts-json/docs/ts-json.isjsonobject.md

 from is [JsonObject](./ts-json.jsonobject.md)

-`true` if the supplied parameter is a non-array object, `false` otherwise.
+`true` if the supplied parameter is a non-array, non-special object, `false` otherwise.